-• Description of the Agency's Products and/or Services: Training and Standards
+Description of the Agency's Products and/or Services: Training and Standards

-This section administers entry-level and in-service training standards by rule for law enforcement officers, jailors, courthouse and courtroom security officers, process service officers, and correctional officers of the Department of Corrections.
+As part of the agency reorganization the responsibilities of this section have been divided between the Office of Training and Programs and the Office of Regulatory affairs.
+The agency will continue to administer entry-level and in-service training standards by rule for law enforcement officers, jailors, courthouse and courtroom security officers, process service officers, and correctional officers of the Department of Corrections.
 Entry-level training standards by rule are also established for dispatchers of law enforcement personnel.

-The section administers standards for the certification and re-certification of criminal justice instructors, as well as the rules related to regional criminal justice academies.
+The agency will also continue to administer standards for the certification and re-certification of criminal justice instructors, as well as the rules related to regional criminal justice academies.

-On a non-training regulatory issue, the section administers standards by rule on the storage and dissemination of criminal history record information and firearms transactions.
+On a non-training regulatory issue, the agency administers standards by rule on the storage and dissemination of criminal history record information and firearms transactions.

-The section conducts job task analyses on positions to determine mandatory training requirements for entry level training of criminal justice officers.
+The agency will continue to conducts job task analyses on positions to determine mandatory training requirements for entry level training of criminal justice officers.

-The section contains a jails training unit comprised of eight personnel who develop lesson plans and deliver training at the certified criminal justice academies for jailor, court security, and process personnel to obtain compliance with training regulations.
+The continues to provide jails training services for jailor, court security, and process personnel to obtain compliance with training regulations.
 Training is also provided on another main issue addressing the preparation of law enforcement officers and other first responders to properly deal with persons suffering from Alzheimer's disease.